davefinster/rcj-deploy/README.md

 ```
 - Deploy the backend with ```kubectl apply -f rcj-go.yaml```
 - Deploy the frontend with ```kubectl apply -f rcj-react.yaml```

+## Provider Specific Deployments

+Due to the way ingresses are handled, there are some specifics around

+### Deploying to GKE
+- Reserve a static IP address via the gcloud tool using ```gcloud compute addresses create rcj-ip --global```
+- Fetch the IP address using ```gcloud compute addresses list``` and update the DNS entry you want to use.
+You can check propogation using https://www.whatsmydns.net/
+- Create the ingress with ```kubectl apply -f ingress-gce.yaml```

+### Deploying to DigitalOcean Kube
+- Provision an nginx based ingress with ```kubectl apply -f ingress-nginx.yaml```
+- Using ```kubectl get --namespace=ingress-nginx services```, obtain the external IP of the load balancer
+- Update the DNS entry you want to use for RCJ to point to this IP address.
+You can check propogation using https://www.whatsmydns.net/
+- Generate the SSL certificate using ```kubectl apply -f cert.yaml```
 - Deploy the ingress entry ```kubectl apply -f ingress.yaml```